Physical measures for nonlinear random walks on interval: Definitions and [t:markov_classification] the main theorem about skew products

 \begin{Rem} Because the fiber maps are monotonous, $\varphi_1 < \varphi_2$ implies the inequality~$F^n(\varphi_1) < F^n (\varphi_2)$ for any~$n \ge 0$.
 This is also true for any~$n < 0$, provided that the preimages of the graphs are well-defined.
 Thus for any~$n \ge 0$ the image~$F^n(S_{\varphi_1, \varphi_2})$ is also a (non-empty) strip.
 In particular, because $F(S_{\varphi_1, \varphi_2}) \subset S_{\varphi_1, \varphi_2}$, any trapping strip has a non-empty \emph{maximal attractor}:

-\end{Rem} In Thm.~\ref{t:markov_classification} we show that for a generic skew product the maximal attractor of any trapping strip is a CBG, provided the strip is indecomposable in a certain sense .
+\end{Rem} In Theorem~\ref{t:markov_classification} we show that for a generic skew product the maximal attractor of any trapping strip is a CBG, provided the strip is indecomposable in a certain sense .

-Among all invariant measures of a smooth dynamical system, the measures of Sinai-Ruelle-Bowen (\emph{SRB measures}) are of particular interest.
+Among all invariant measures of a smooth dynamical system, the \emph{physical}, or \emph{SRB} (for Sinai, Ruelle, and Bowen) measures are of particular interest.
 See, for instance, the handbook~\cite{Barreira2006}.
 The following definition dates back to the classical papers~\cite{Sinai1972, Ruelle1976, Bowen2008}: \begin{Def} Let~$\mathbf{m}$ be an $F$-invariant measure.
 Consider the set~$V$ of all points~$p \in X$ such that for any function~$\varphi \in C(\Sigma\times I)$ the time average is equal to the space average:

-$\mathbf{m}$ is an \emph{SRB measure} if the set~$V$ has a positive standard measure.
+$\mathbf{m}$ is a \emph{physical measure} if the set~$V$ has a positive standard measure.
 The set~$V$ is then called its \emph{basin}. \end{Def}

 It turns out that in our case the following stronger property holds.
-The basin of any SRB measure is a full-measure subset of an open subset of~$X$.
+The basin of any physical measure is a full-measure subset of an open subset of~$X$.

-In general, very few invariant measures are SRB measures.
-A long-standing open question asks if the attractors of typical dynamical systems carry SRB measures (see, for instance, the review~\cite{Palis2005}).
+In general, very few invariant measures are physical.
+A long-standing open question asks if the attractors of typical dynamical systems carry physical measures (see, for instance, the review~\cite{Palis2005}).
 In his paper~\cite{Ruelle1976}, Ruelle proved that uniformly hyperbolic attractors do.
-In our case the attractors are partially hyperbolic instead, but we also manage to prove the existence of SRB measures for them.
+In our case the attractors are partially hyperbolic instead, but we also manage to prove the existence of physical measures for them.

 The main result of the paper is the following